danishnaseem05/EyeWatch/Documentation.md

 - Fix the port number error in the SynologyAPI.java

-- Figure out the bug that is causing the GUI to not display the http port number error if the typed otp code is not an integer.
+- Figure out the bug that is causing the GUI to not display the https port number error if the typed https port number is not an integer.

 - Make the WatchLocalDirectoryStateThread class in OperatingSystem.java more efficient so it doesn&#39;t take up the CPU when running in Idle.
 Create idle method to achieve this.